bixingxie/Email-Subscription-Manger/README.md

 CREATE TABLE all_links (user VARCHAR(100) NOT NULL, vendor VARCHAR(300) NOT NULL, link VARCHAR(1000) NOT NULL, last_modified timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP, unsubscribed BOOLEAN not null DEFAULT 0, PRIMARY KEY(user, vendor));

 ## One-Click™ Unsubscribe functionality:
-Currently looks for html buttons or inputs with keywords unsubscribe, confirm, or yes and clicks on it.
-If it cannot find a matching keyword it will notify that One-Click™ functionality is unavailable.
+Currently looks for html <buttons> or <inputs> with keywords "unsubscribe", "confirm", "yes", or "save" and clicks on it. <inputs> of type "checkbox" are switched to their off state if already on and on state if already off.
+The rationale behind this is that most email subscription providers generally leave these checkboxes in a starting state that needs user confirmation and favor keeping the user on their subscription list.
+If One-Click™ cannot find a matching keyword it will notify that One-Click™ functionality is unavailable.

 ## Credits